 Claiming GST credits

 You can claim credits for any GST included in the price of things that you buy for your business.
-For example if you purchase a camera for $900 including GST.
-You can receive a credit for $81.81 to offset any GST you owe the ATO from your income.
-See here for what you can not claim GST credits for.
+For example, if you purchase a camera for $900 including GST, you can receive a credit for $81.81 to offset any GST you owe the ATO from your income.
+Here's a list of items that are not eligible for GST credits.